John Henry Scott (African American)

-In 1875, John Henry Scott was a twenty three year old worker on the Notley Hall estate, situated near George Washington's Mount Vernon.
+In 1875, John Henry Scott was a twenty-three-year old worker on the Notley Hall estate, situated near George Washington's Mount Vernon.
 Edgar A. Nelson had acquired the property around the year 1870.
 Nelson was an elected official representing the Spalding District as a Republican, and respected in the community.
-John Scott had been employed by and living with the Nelson family for about a year by 1875.
-The relationship between Scott and the Nelsons had reportedly been friendly, and the contemporary source notes that Scott had previously stayed in the Nelson home with Mrs. Nelson when Edgar Nelson had to leave for New York for three weeks.1
+Scott had been employed by, and living with, the Nelson family for about a year.
+The relationship between Scott and the Nelsons was reportedly friendly, and the contemporary sources notes that Scott had previously stayed in the Nelson home with Mrs. Nelson when Edgar Nelson was away in New York for three weeks.1

-According to the newspaper account of the lynching, John Henry Scott had been accused of raping Edgar Nelson's wife at gunpoint.
+According to the newspaper account of the lynching, Scott was accused of raping Edgar Nelson's wife at gunpoint.
 Edgar Nelson had spent that night in Washington.
-The article states that Scott had threatened Mrs. Nelson and her child, telling her that "he was tired of living, as his sister had become the mother of an illegitimate child, and that he was disgraced thereby."
+The article states that Scott threatened Mrs. Nelson and her child, telling her that "he was tired of living, as his sister had become the mother of an illegitimate child, and that he was disgraced thereby."
 The Baltimore Sun reported that Scott "said he knew he would be killed for his acts, and that he would save her husband that trouble by shooting himself."
 After the alleged rape, Scott shot himself.
-Mrs. Nelson went for the assistance of a neighbor, an African American man named Morris, "Mrs. Nelson was unable to say anything, except that 'John shot himself.'"
-Morris went to wake the closest physician, Doctor Bayne, and Justice R. Walter Brooke.2
+Mrs. Nelson went for the assistance of a neighbor, an African American man named Morris, amd "Mrs. Nelson was unable to say anything, except that 'John shot himself.'"
+Morris went to wake the closest physician, Doctor Bayne, as well as Justice R. Walter Brooke.2

-By the morning, Justice Brooke took Mrs. Nelson's affidavit, and by then she had "regained her senses and told what occurred."
-Presumably the Baltimore Sun article, the only account found so far of Scott's alleged crime and lynching, was based at least in part on Nelson's statement.
+By the next morning, Justice Brooke had taken Mrs. Nelson's affidavit, and by then she had "regained her senses and told what occurred."
+Presumably the Baltimore Sun article, (the only known account of the lynching) was based, at least in part, on Nelson's statement.
 Scott was sent to the Marlboro jail, but Justice Brooke did not take him there personally.
-Brooke deputized a man named Curtis Smith to transport Scott, and the new deputy and wounded prisoner left the house at around eight o'clock.
+Brooke deputized a man named Curtis Smith to transport Scott, and the new deputy left with the wounded prisoner at around eight o'clock.
 By the time they reached the jail, a crowd had formed.
 The Baltimore Sun claims that there were at least one hundred people.
 Smith handed Scott over to the mob.
 Scott was forced onto a horse and taken to a hollow, where he was hanged from a black walnut tree until dead, and his body was left.3

 The article includes the unlikely and obfuscating detail that "the colored people in the crowd [made] arrangements to roast his body, having gone so far as to collect a quantity of wood and brush for that purpose.
 This, however, was not allowed, and the body was left hanging to the tree."4

-John Henry Scott's body was cut down from the tree that afternoon, a coroner's jury was summoned.
+Scott's body was cut down from the tree that afternoon and a coroner's jury was summoned.
 They returned the verdict that "the deceased was hung by persons unknown to the jury."
 5

 The Baltimore Sun stated that "a similar incident"-- presumably a similar lynching-- had been perpetrated two years before the lynching of John Henry Scott.6